thegetty/inventories-and-surveys/content/part-ii/chapter-11.md

 -   Data integration will take considerable time, particularly if the data collection system has not been designed with inventory data upload or integration in mind.
 However, a data collection system independent of the inventory system can be designed or configured to facilitate easier data integration.
 Be sure to allow sufficient time and resources for either approach.

 -   For quality control reasons, limit the number of people involved with data integration.
-Ideally, one person – a data manager – will perform and oversee data integration.
+Ideally, one person—a data manager—will perform and oversee data integration.

 -   Additional support personnel for data review and editing will help to facilitate faster data processing and formatting.
 For example, detail-oriented interns with relevant experience can help prepare records for integration under the direction of the data manager.

 -   For new inventories, the initial process of adding data can help establish a workflow and specific protocols for data entry, review, validation, and editing during the survey process (see [chapter 8](/part-ii/chapter-8/)), as well as processes for data entry and editing within the inventory after survey data is published.

 -   For established inventories, the overall process of data integration to the inventory serves as an opportunity to examine the content compatibility and uniformity of the data that is being migrated into the inventory.
 While time-consuming, this step ultimately helps refine existing procedures and protocols to best serve data quality and the growth of the inventory.
-It can also help define which data is necessary to constitute a complete record in the inventory and, conversely, what data may not be pertinent within the inventory.
+It can also help define what data is necessary to constitute a complete record in the inventory and, conversely, what data may not be pertinent within the inventory.

 -   Preparing survey data for inventory integration requires a detailed and cautious review by the data manager, who must identify any commonalities and differences between the inventory system data structure and that of the survey.
 Most often these can be found in the controlled vocabularies used for the organization of data.
 For example, the survey data in review for integration may include the use of different, yet parallel, terminology than that established for the inventory.
 Alternatively, the survey data in review for integration may include terminology for which an equivalent term is lacking in the inventory.
 It is critical to reconcile discrepancies such as these before survey data is integrated into the inventory.
 In cases when it is not possible to import or merge records simply, it may be necessary to edit the existing inventory, the survey data structure, or the controlled vocabularies to support the data being integrated.